atanasgiliev/atanasgiliev.github.io/content/posts/post12.md

 *Et in Arcadia ego* immortalized as the title of a 1637-38 painting by Poussin, also known as *Les bergers d'Arcadie (The Arcadian Shepherds)*.
 It translates as "I too was(am) in Arcadia".
 Arcadia is the name of a Greek province and is known as an epitome of the pastoral ideal.
 This sentiment became popular during the Renaissance (e.g, in Dante's *Divine Comedy*), likely due to Virgil's popularity, who referenced Arcadia as the home of Pan, the satyr god of shepherds, in his *Eclogues*.
-The joke is that the pastoral forest from the play is called Arden, which, just like Arcadia, starts with an 'A'.
+The joke is that the pastoral forest from the play is called Arden, which, just like Arcadia, starts with the same letter.
 Fun fact– The Arden Shakespeare editions are named after that forest!